vinoaj/gcp-resources/bigquery/README.md

 ## Tools
 - [bigquery-utils](https://github.com/GoogleCloudPlatform/bigquery-utils): Useful UDFs, scripts, and views for working with Google BigQuery
 - [Open feature requests]( https://issuetracker.google.com/issues?q=componentid:187149%20status:open): This provides a glimpse into what's coming up in Google BigQuery
-- [BigQuery Query Plan Visualizer](https://github.com/smeyn/professional-services/tree/master/tools/bq-visualizer): provides a web application which can be used to visualise the flow of execution stages within a BigQuery job.
+- [BigQuery Query Plan Visualizer](https://bqvisualiser.appspot.com/): provides a web application which can be used to visualise the flow of execution stages within a BigQuery job.
 This may be useful in identifying problematic stages and provides greater usability for large query plans than the default query plan explanation in the Google Cloud Console.
+The source code is available [here](https://github.com/smeyn/professional-services/tree/master/tools/bq-visualizer).
 - [BigQuery View Analyser (by Servian)](https://github.com/servian/bigquery-view-analyzer)

 ## Articles by Googlers